GiselleBarretto/coffee-shop-crawl/README.md

 - Review credibility (using a logarithmic transformation of review count)
 - Price level

+- **Customer Rating (up to 80 points)**
+  Customer rating is the strongest indicator of quality, so it contributes the largest portion of the score.
+Ratings are converted from a 5-point scale to a maximum of 80 points.

+- **Review Credibility (up to 20 points)**
+  Customer ratings become more reliable as more people leave reviews.
+However, using the raw number of reviews would give an unfair advantage to very popular businesses with thousands of reviews.
+To address this, I   applied a logarithmic transformation to the review count.
+This rewards businesses with a strong review history while ensuring that extremely high review counts do not dominate the Value Score.

+- **Price Penalty (0–24 points)**
+  Higher prices reduce the overall value score.
+Price tiers are converted into numeric levels, with budget-friendly shops receiving no penalty.
+Each increase in price tier subtracts 8 points from the final score.

 This provides a balanced measure of overall value instead of relying on ratings alone.

 ### 4. Database Design